dictyBase/Migration/Gene-models-export.md

 ### Synonyms
 #### ETA(~1 day)
 * Export in a two columns tsv with GeneID and colon/command separated synonyms
+  * Integrate the export code in dicty gff3 exporter.

 ### Summary paragraph
 #### ETA(~3 days)